concord-consortium/collaborative-learning/README.md

     - `npm version --no-git-tag-version [patch|minor|major]`
 1. Update the `CHANGELOG.md` with a description of the new version
 1. Verify that everything builds correctly
-    - `npm run lint && npm run test && npm run build`
+    - `npm run lint && npm run build && npm run test`
 1. Copy asset size markdown table from previous release and change sizes to match new sizes in `dist`
 1. Create `release-<version>` branch and commit changes, push to GitHub, create PR and merge
 1. Checkout master and pull